adub20018/SpaceCraft/README.md

 # SpaceCraft

+## Gameplay Instructions
+Mine asteroids and refine them to upgrade your spaceship to mine astroids faster and better
+Upgrades:
+  Click power - Increase how much the tractor beam charges when you click the spaceship. idle charge - Increase how much the tractor beam charges while you are idle or refining. navigator - Navigate towards more dense asteroid field.
+More asteroids to harvest. harvest time - Decrease how much time the tractor takes to harvest an asteroid.

+Refinery:
+  Click to refine your asteroids into one of 3 minerals crucial for upgrades.
+  Gravitite - Mainly used for tractor beam upgrades.
+  Tritanium - Mainly used for idle/other upgrades.
+  Cubane - Mainly used for Navigation and refinery.

+Research:
+  Tractor Quantity - Gives an extra tractor beam to charge up and use.
+  Extra Refine Quantity - Refines an extra asteroid per click in refinery.
+  Refine Quality - Increases the efficiency of the refinery, more resources for less asteroids.
+  Scanner - Tractor beams can now target the highest rarity asteroid for optimal harvesting.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.